Letter to the Editor: Military could play more of a role in pandemic

-Regarding the letter “Military could play a bigger role in public health protection” (Oct.
-31), this gave the smartest suggestion I have heard of.
+Regarding the letter "Military could play a bigger role in public health protection" (Oct.
+31), this gave the smartest suggestion I have heard.

 It would also take a load off a lot of our current medical staff who are exhausted and hospitals that are nearly full.
 Something needs to happen soon.